corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

     * Update code to account for hired (mercenary) fleets
 * 5.1.0 Allow empires that do not explicitly outlaw artificial intelligence to retain robotic leaders
 * 5.2.0 Add a dummy `gov_bureaucratic_autocracy` to stop spamming the error log when Eldanær Stellar Authority is not installed
+* 6.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
+    * Adjust Retain Leaders (assimilation) requirements based on new ascension traditions
+    * Support new types of assimilation citizenship

 ## Source Code